OnurSahabi/OnurSahabi/README.md

 ## 🚀 About Me

-* MSc in Statistics & Econometrics
+- MSc in Statistics & Econometrics
-* Focus on Financial Time Series & Machine Learning
+- Focus on Financial Time Series, Panel Data and Machine Learning
-* Building distributed data pipelines with Spark
+- Building distributed data pipelines with Spark
-* Developing ML models for financial prediction
+- Developing ML models for financial prediction

 ---